 Saturn spins on its axis like the Earth, so it has day and night.
 It has the second shortest day of the 8 planets.
 One day on Saturn is about 10 and a half hours!
 Much shorter than Earth's 24 hours.
 Saturn's axis is tilted by about 27 degrees.
 This is similar to Earth's tilt of about 23 degree which means Saturn also has seasons!
 But the seasons pass by much more slowly because it takes Saturn over 29 Earth years to orbit the Sun.

-Not including the rocks in its rings, Saturn has at least 82 moons.
-53 of these have official names.
-The rest were found recently.
-Scientists must confirm these new discoveries before giving them names.
+As well as rings, Saturn has dozens of moons.
 Saturn's largest moon, Titan, is bigger than Mercury and the dwarf planet Pluto!
 Titan is large enough to have its own atmosphere.
 Scientists think Titan and another of Saturn's moons (Enceladus) have oceans beneath their surfaces.
 This means they could contain the right conditions for life.